castillo8811/naran_xandul/modules/mailchimp/lib/mailchimp-api-php/README.md

-# PHP library for v3 of the MailChimp API
+# PHP library for v3 of the Mailchimp API

-This library provides convenient wrapper functions for MailChimp's REST API.
+This library provides convenient wrapper functions for Mailchimp's REST API.
 The API is [documented here](http://developer.mailchimp.com/documentation/mailchimp/guides/get-started-with-mailchimp-api-3/).

 ## Requirements

-- PHP 5.4.0 or greater
+- PHP 5.4.0 or greater (7.0 or greater if you wish to use phpunit)
 - [Composer](https://getcomposer.org/)
 - [Guzzle](https://github.com/guzzle/guzzle)